dddappp/A-Sui-Demo/README.md

 }
 ```

+### GUI Modeling Tool or AI-assisted Modeling?

+Our previous idea, our next step, was to initiate the development of a graphical modeling tool.

-A more advanced idea is to train an AI model to help us write DDDML code.
+However, we now have a further idea, which is to train AI and let AI help us write DDDML code.
+We think that this might be a better direction.

 ### Adding More Support for DDDML Specification